rayl4n/GTM-CONTAINER-WHATSAPPTRACKING-TAGS/README.md

 TAG|Description
 :----|:----
-HTTP Request(https://github.com/stape-io/json-http-request-tag)|Required to send requests to n8n Google Analytics: evento do GA4|Use the standard tag or use a [Stape GA4 Advanced tag](https://github.com/stape-io/ga4-advanced-tag).
+[HTTP Request](https://github.com/stape-io/json-http-request-tag)|Required to send requests to n8n Google Analytics: evento do GA4|Use the standard tag or use a [Stape GA4 Advanced tag](https://github.com/stape-io/ga4-advanced-tag).

 # Other (not included)